sj-on/migrant-assignments/README.md

   <li> Bootstrap (main focus)</li>
   <li> Basics of website design using Figma</li>
  </ul>
- I had already done some work in HTML development, so it turned out to be easy.
+ I had already done some HTML development, so it turned out to be easy.
+<br><br>
 Hope this helps!
 <br>
 Samhita Joshi